ricardo12377/crud_Typeorm-PostgreSQL/README.md

 # Crud_Typeorm-PostgreSQL
-Crud feito com NodeJS ( ExpressJS ), Typescript, TypeORM e postgreSQL.
+I make this project with NodeJS ( ExpressJS ), Typescript, TypeORM and postgreSQL.